followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/push(changes).md

 ---

-The **DataSource** does not automatically sort, group, filter, or shape pushed data.
+The **DataSource** does not automatically sort, group, filter, or otherwise shape pushed data.
 If it should, enable the [reshapeOnPush](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#reshapeOnPush) option.
 We also recommend specifying the [pushAggregationTimeout](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pushAggregationTimeout) to reduce the number of updates and recalculations.

 When data is grouped or paginated, the widget bound to the **DataSource** ignores inserted data items until data is reshaped.
 Disable [grouping](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) and [paging](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) or enable **reshapeOnPush** for the inserted data items to appear immediately after they are pushed.
 The **DataGrid** and **TreeList** widgets have individual [grouping](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex) and [paging](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#enabled) options.
 Use them instead of the corresponding **DataSource** options.